canvastack/stencil/docs/AUDIT/01-AUTHENTICATION_AND_MULTI_TENANT_AUDIT.md

 - [ ] Logout and verify redirect to `/login`

 #### Tenant Account Tests (Manager)
-- [ ] Login with manager@demo-etching.com / DemoManager2024!
+- [ ] Login with manager@etchinx.com / DemoManager2024!
 - [ ] Verify limited menu items (no users, settings, themes)
 - [ ] Verify read-only access to analytics
 - [ ] Attempt to access admin-only pages (should be blocked)

 #### Tenant Account Tests (Sales)
-- [ ] Login with sales@demo-etching.com / DemoSales2024!
+- [ ] Login with sales@etchinx.com / DemoSales2024!
 - [ ] Verify minimal menu items (customers, orders, analytics)
 - [ ] Verify no access to products, vendors, inventory
 - [ ] Verify read-only access to analytics

 #### Data Isolation Tests
-- [ ] Create product in demo-etching as tenant admin
+- [ ] Create product in etchinx as tenant admin
 - [ ] Verify product appears in tenant dashboard
 - [ ] Login as platform admin, attempt to see product (should not appear)
 - [ ] Create order in tenant and verify isolation